 If you’ve been going through a divorce, then I hope your journal has become an extension of your arm.
 If not, be sure to pick one up for the trip.
 Everything you experience will be part of your journey into your new life and documenting all of it will be something you won’t want to regret.
 You’re actually building memories – not trying to escape a life you don’t want – so be sure to keep track of feelings, adventures, places visited and special moments.

 4. Make a playlist

 Music beautifully sets the mood for anything we do, and this will be particularly important if you’re planning a road trip.
 Put together some music that speaks to your future and where you want to go.
 You might decide on a theme or era, but develop a playlist that makes you happy and leaves you feeling inspired.
 You can use your intention as a guidepost here if you’re struggling to even know what you like.

 Commit to leaving as much technology as you can behind and make yourself unavailable except for emergencies.
 If you travel and bring your unwanted baggage with you, you’re really limiting your opportunity to get a reprieve.
 If you have to check-in with kids, that’s fine, but omit or limit contact with your ex or anyone who brings the negative into your present positive experience.
 Checking out to check-in is wonderful practice in any setting.

 Vacations after divorce often represent new beginnings or a clearing of bad energy.
 This vacation will be special because you’ll never take a first vacation again in this way.
-Be present, intentional and mindful about what you’re doing, and really use it as the healing opportunity it is.
+If your vacation is during the winter – you’ll be even more appreciative to get away during the hectic holidays, loneliness and cold weather.
+So be present, intentional and mindful about what you’re doing, and really use this vacation after divorce as the healing opportunity it is.